All out: Disrepute clauses in sponsorship agreements

 Of course, some sponsors may weather the storm for commercial reasons, notwithstanding any legal rights they may have to jump ship.
 See for example, Nike’s approach of remaining loyal to its stars, including the likes of Tiger Woods (when he was embroiled in a sex scandal in 2009), and Lance Armstrong whom Nike stood by notwithstanding the publication of USADA’s damning 1,000-page dossier exposing the him as a serial drug cheat (although Nike reversed its position a few days later).
 However, for better or worse, it seems fairly likely that most sponsors who haven’t yet done so will look to part ways with the players and/or Cricket Australia, so as to avoid any continued involvement in the fallout and the inevitable moral shaming which will take place if they don’t toe the line.

-For further information or discussion, please contact Senior Associate, Jon Erbacher in HopgoodGanim Lawyers' Litigation and Dispute Resolution team.
+For further information or discussion, please contact Partner, Jon Erbacher in HopgoodGanim Lawyers' Litigation and Dispute Resolution team.
 Jon has a particular interest and experience in acting for clients in the sporting industry, and is a member of the Australian and New Zealand Sports Law Association.